 “True.
 I will leave you with your life.”
-Kaidus replied, walking towards Zavon.
+Kaidus replied, walking toward Zavon.

 “GYAAAAAAAAAAAAH!!!!”
 Zavon screamed out once more.
-Both his arms had been cleanly severed, and fell onto the ground.
-His body immobilized, he could do nothing but scream in agony.
+Both his arms had been cleanly severed and fallen to the ground.
+His body immobilized; he could do nothing but scream in agony.

 The entity called Zion propelled its master gleefully through the air.